sjdv1982/cloudless/GUIDE.md

 - Start Redis: `seamless-redis`.
 It is assumed to be always running.

+NOTE: The Seamless Redis DB will store its data in `~/.seamless/redis`, creating this directory if it doesn't exist.
+You may want to create it yourself first, as a softlink to a different directory.

 ## Installation on the remote node

 - Clone the Cloudless repo.
 Define $CLOUDLESSDIR in your .bashrc.

-- Install Seamless (`docker pull rpbs/seamless && conda -c rpbs install seamless-cli`)
+- Install Seamless (`docker pull rpbs/seamless && conda install -c rpbs seamless-cli`)

 - Define the variable `$masterIP` with `export` in `.bashrc.`